ViRehab/VirtualRealityResearch/readme.md

 This repository includes several research documentation supporting the work conducted by Virtual Rehab.

-The repository also includes some statistics around the problem of substance abuse and repeat offending.
+The repository also includes some statistics around the problem of substance use and repeat offending.

 # About Virtual Rehab